eyandocumet/eyandocumet.github.io/pyrobot.md

 PyroBot is an autonomous fire suppression system engineered for operation in hazardous or remote environments.
 It consists of a 2.5-DoF robotic turret, capable of detecting flames and autonomous delivery of fire retardant (water in our case).

-**As mechanical lead, I owned all electromechanical systems on the robot, and worked closely with the electronics lead to create the low-level computer vision required for the autonomous operation.**
+As **Mechanical Lead**, I owned all electromechanical systems on the robot, and worked closely with the electronics lead to create the low-level computer vision required for the autonomous operation.

 <video width="640" controls loop="">
     <source src="https://raw.githubusercontent.com/eyandocumet/eyandocumet.github.io/refs/heads/main/assets/pyrobot/pyro_demo.mp4" />